Florida State Capitol: The Old Capitol

 The 1902 Capitol building was the last statehouse in which all of Florida's political business was housed under one roof.
 A decade later, the Florida Supreme Court moved into its own building just west of the Capitol Complex, across S. Duval Street.

 The decision to build a new capitol

 The 1960s were a time of political renewal in Florida that led to the Constitution of 1968 and the end of the Pork Chop Gang.
 The thrust of the renewal was to force conservative, north Florida politicians to cede power to the greatly expanded (in population and economic power) central and south Florida, until then seriously underrepresented in the legislature.
 As part of this discussion, the possible relocation of Florida's capital (convenient only to the north Floridians) closer to the state's center of population was considered.

-A ballot question asked Florida voters to decide on the location of Florida's capital.
-Other major contenders were Ocala, Orlando, and Jacksonville.
-Through the ballot process, the voters decided the capital would remain in Tallahassee.
+As a result of efforts like South Florida State Senator Lee Weissenborn, North Florida legislators successfully were able to pass the expansion of the Capitol complex in Tallahassee, effectively ending efforts to move the capital to Orlando.